 Border to Coast takes a holistic approach to sustainability and as such it is at the core of our corporate and investment thinking.
 Sustainability, which includes RI, is considered and overseen by the Board and Executive Committees.
-Specific policies and procedures are in place to demonstrate the commitment to RI, which include the Responsible Investment Policy and Corporate Governance & Voting Guidelines.
-Border to Coast has a dedicated staff resource for managing RI within the organisational structure.
+Specific policies and procedures are in place to demonstrate the commitment to RI, which include the Responsible Investment Policy and Corporate Governance & Voting Guidelines (available on the website).
+Border to Coast has a-dedicated staff resources for managing RI within the organisational structure.

-The RI Policy is jointly owned and created after collaboration and engagement with our twelve Partner Funds.
+The RI Policy is jointly is owned by Border to Coast owned and created after collaboration and engagement with our eleven twelve Partner Funds.
 The Chief Investment Officer (CIO) is accountable for implementation of the policy.
 The policy is monitored with regular reports to the CIO, Investment Committee, Board, Joint Committee and Partner Funds.
-It is reviewed at least annually or whenever revisions are proposed and updated as necessary.
+It is reviewed at least annually or whenever revisions are proposed, taking into account evolving best practice, and updated as necessary.